 She was featured composer for the 30th anniversary concert of the Eastern Orchestral Board, composing a cross-cultural work for the City of London Sinfonia, which she also conducted.
-This commission can be found on the Orchestras Live timeline.

 In 2018, Sarah was commissioned by Orchestras Live to write a work to celebrate the Paston Papers.
 Agnes, a pocket oratorio, was performed by Julia Doyle (soprano) and the Orchestra of the Age of Enlightenment.